Welcome to the

-Research Focus: Communication and social behavior of herbivorous mammals, such as elephants, manatees, beavers and horses
+Research Focus: Conservation Behavior with an emphasis on Human Wildlife Conflict.
+Basic science research on communication and social behavior of herbivorous mammals, such as elephants, cetaceans, beavers, manatees, rhino, and horses

 “The Road goes ever on and on